joaoalc/Laigt03g06/TP1/README.md

 ## Project information

 - The models are complex and detailed;
-- There are multiple cameras from different points of view of the scene;
+- There are multiple cameras from different points of view of the scene, available from the interface;
 - There is a good range of different materials and textures suited for the different kinds of objects;
 - Every primitive available is used on the scene;
 - Every type of transformation is used;